})

 Conclusion

 Implementing robust security measures on construction sites is not merely a necessity; it represents a critical investment in safeguarding valuable assets and ensuring personnel safety.
-The reality is that systematic identification of security threats, clear role definitions for security personnel, effective protective measures, and compliance with safety regulations can create a secure environment.
-This approach minimises risks and enhances operational efficiency.
+Systematic identification of security threats, clear role definitions for security personnel, effective protective measures, and compliance with safety regulations can create a secure environment that minimises risks and enhances operational efficiency.

 Key strategies include: